attakdefand/rx-dex/README.md

 3. Use the [DAILY-OPERATIONS-GUIDE.md](DAILY-OPERATIONS-GUIDE.md) for ongoing maintenance
 4. Run the setup script: `sudo ./scripts/setup-prod.sh` (Linux) or `.\scripts\setup-prod.ps1` (Windows)

+### Xeon Server Simulation in WSL

+To simulate your Xeon server deployment in WSL for testing:

+1. Run the Xeon simulation setup: `./scripts/setup-xeon-wsl.sh` (WSL) or `.\scripts\setup-xeon-wsl.ps1` (Windows)
+2. Start services with: `./scripts/daily-prod.sh start`

 ### WSL Setup (Kali Linux)

 For users who prefer to develop in WSL with Kali Linux: